 - prepares students to meet the challenges of an expanding, diverse, technological, and complex global society.
 Students will gain knowledge, and learn skills and abilities that will promote success in the many careers available to them as they pursue their work as scholars of Middle East Studies, and as citizens of the world.

 - offers a foundation for graduate work leading to academic careers or professional degrees in a variety of fields, and prepares students for careers in government and NGOs, international business, communications, teaching and translation, and more.

 It's easy!
 To add a major or minor in Middle East Studies:

-- Make an appointment with Nani Verzon, MEST Program Coordinator, to go over program requirements and your progress toward them.
+- Make an appointment with Nani Verzon, MEST Program Manager, to go over program requirements and your progress toward them

 We look forward to hearing from you!